 (note: the BBC radio broadcasts are available worldwide, but video broadcasts may be unavailable outside the United Kingdom.)

-BBC Scotland's Get It On With Bryan Burnett continued its Doctor Who theme, this time "with the Tardis taking him to the present day, playing songs such as Right Here Right Now and Talk Talk's Today."
+- BBC Scotland's Get It On with Bryan Burnett continued its Doctor Who theme, this time "the Tardis takes him into the future, playing songs such as In the Year 2525 and Busted's Year 3000."
 (BBC iPlayer)

 Misc Media Items

-- Jenna Coleman pops in to see Nick Grimshaw on his breakfast show on BBC Radio 1 from 6:30am.
+- Matt Smith drops in to chat with Nick Grimshaw on BBC Radio 1 (from 9:00am).

 - A variety of guests feature throughout the day on BBC Radio Essex, including Donald Tosh (Ray Clark, from 6:00am), Deborah Watling (Dave Monk, 9:00am), and Victor Pemberton (Drivetime, 4:00pm).